In this best cots comparison, you can find out what the Tell Me Baby community thinks are the top cots on the market.

 When it’s time to set up a nursery one of the first things people think of is the cot.
-What most new parents don’t realise is there is quite a bit of variety when it comes to choose the right cot for their babies.
+What most new parents don’t realise is there is quite a bit of variety when it comes to cots.

 This is where a bassinet comes in handy because they’re smaller and can fit into most bedrooms.
 Another option to help squeeze a cot into a smaller space is opting for a “sidecar” style of cot or bassinet.
 They’re designed to be pressed right up against the adult bed, which also makes checking on and feeding your baby a little more convenient through the night.

-Many cots can easily convert from a regular sized cot to a “toddler bed”, by removing one or more of the cot walls so your toddler can get in and out of their bed themselves.
-One reason that parents transfer their child from a cot to a toddler bed is because toddler is starting to try to climb over the edge of the cot.
-This is obviously quite dangerous, so having the option to just take away the edge – and so taking away that risk – is extremely helpful.
+Many cots can easily convert from a regular sized cot to a toddler bed by removing one or more of the cot walls so your toddler can get in and out of their bed themselves.
+One reason parents transfer their child from a cot to a toddler bed is because their child is starting to try to climb over the edge of the cot.
+This is obviously quite dangerous, so having the option to just take away the edge – and taking away that risk – is extremely helpful.

-There are also some convertible cots that start off bassinet sized.
-Then with some adjustments, and a larger mattress, can grow to the size of a regular cot.
+There are also some convertible cots that start off bassinet sized, then with some adjustments, and a larger mattress, they grow to the size of a regular cot.
 From there they become a toddler bed.
-And some of them can even continue their life cycle as a daybed or couch so they can continue to be used even once your bub is in a regular bed.
+Some of them can even continue their life cycle as a daybed or couch so they can be used even once your bub is in a regular bed.

 There are two basic sizes for cots.
 The standard is a 60cm x 120cm cot – this is the size that the vast majority of cot mattresses, sheets and other bedding are designed to fit.
 You can also get a larger cot, called a Boori Large Cot – they are 77cm x 133cm, so they are notably larger in size.